How to Sprout Beans and Seeds

 - Place On Towel Covered Plate

-When you like the length of the sprouts, rinse and drain them one more time and pour the sprouts onto a clean, absorbent kitchen towel lining a dinner plate.
+Rinse them with cool water and drain them one more time.
+Then pour the sprouts onto a clean, absorbent kitchen towel lining a dinner plate.
 If they are very wet, gently pat them dry with a clean towel.

 I store my sprouts in clean mason jars with a lid.
 I place a piece of paper towel in the bottom and place the sprouts in.